San Miguel Canoa massacre: Incident

 In September of 1968, five employees of the Autonomous University of Puebla decided to climb La Malinche, a mountain in central Mexico.
 Julián González Báez, a 26-year-old husband and father of two who had experience climbing La Malinche, organized the group and brought along Ramón Gutiérrez Calvario, Jesús Carrillo Sánchez, Miguel Flores Cruz, and Roberto Rojano Aguirre.
 The five of them took a public bus to San Miguel Canoa, a town near the base of La Malinche, arriving around 6 p.m.
 Their original plan was to camp out with a bonfire on the side of the mountain for the night, but when they arrived in San Miguel Canoa, they were met with heavy rain.
 They decided to seek shelter in town.

 They first asked the owner of a local store for lodging, but the owner declined.
 Next, they went to the local church asking for shelter, explaining they were employees of the University.
 They were again declined.
 Ramón and Jesús started to get concerned and wanted to leave.
 The group decided to flip a coin.
 The coin determined they would stay.

 The men then came across Odilón García who had just arrived in Canoa to visit his brother Lucas.
 After hearing their situation, Odilón García invited them to stay at his brother's house, located three blocks from the local church.
 While in Lucas García's adobe home, they were told stories of the local priest, Enrique Meza Pérez, whom García accused of corruption and abuse of power.
 After about 40 minutes, they started to hear commotion and shouting in Náhuatl and Spanish.
-They heard church bells and, according to the Diario de Puebla in its September 18, 1968 issue, “from a loudspeaker placed in the center of the town, the alarm was heard, announcing that communists had arrived to distribute propaganda.”
+They heard church bells and, according to the Diario de Puebla in its September 18, 1968 issue, "from a loudspeaker placed in the center of the town, the alarm was heard, announcing that communists had arrived to distribute propaganda."
 The men became worried.
+According to various accounts, the villagers—instigated by the priest—accused the young men of being communists and of attempting to hoist a red-and-black flag at the local church, all within the context of the 1968 Student Movement.
+Days prior to the mountaineers' arrival, the priest had delivered an inflammatory sermon; he spoke of "communists" who, with their flag—"red as hell, black as sin"—were insulting both God and the homeland.
+He asserted that they would soon arrive in San Miguel to dispossess the inhabitants and outlaw religion.